10.5 — Arithmetic conversions

 The special matching rules for integral operands with different signs:

-• If the rank of the unsigned operand is greater than the rank of the signed operand, the signed operand is converted to the type of the unsigned operand.
+• If the rank of the unsigned operand is greater than or equal to the rank of the signed operand, the signed operand is converted to the type of the unsigned operand.

 • If the type of the signed operand can represent all the values of the type of the unsigned operand, the type of the unsigned operand is converted to the type of the signed operand.